 Substituted Service

-Substituted service is an alternative to personal service, used only after multiple diligent attempts to reach the intended recipient in person.
+Substituted service is another form of proof of service process used when personal delivery fails.
+This is an alternative to personal service, used only after multiple diligent attempts to reach the intended recipient in person.

 After leaving the documents with the substitute recipient, the server should document the recipient’s name and description.
 If the substitute recipient declines to take the papers, they can be placed nearby, such as at the person’s feet.